-The AMI is used to measure the relative affordability of housing units based on the above income bands.
-Income limits to qualify for housing are often set relative to AMI.
-The HUD determines housing affordability by measuring if households are spending less than 30 percent of their income on housing.
-If households are spending more than 30 percent of income on housing, they are determined to be "cost burdened".
+ThThe AMI is used to measure the relative affordability of housing units.
+Income limits to gualify for housing are often set relative to AMI.
+The HUD determines housing affordability by measuring if households are spending less than 30 % of their income on housing.
+If households are spending more than 30% of income on housing, they are determined to be "cost burdened".

 Households need remaining income to afford other essentials, such as food, transportation, utilities, childcare, healthcare, and clothing.
-If households are spending more 50 percent of income on housing, the HUD metric labels the household as "severely cost burdened".
+If households are spending more 50% of income on housing, the HUD metric labels the household as "severely cost-burdened".

-Exhibit 3 describes the different income bands that currently exist within Algona and whether these income bands are cost burdened or severely cost burdened.
+Exhibit 3 describes the different income categories that currently exist within Algona and whether these income categories are cost-burdened or severely cost burdened.
 Exhibit 4 is a breakdown of Algona's AMI between owners and renters.
-Both exhibits indicate that there are renters and owners across extremely lowincome to moderate income bands that are cost-burdened or extremely cost-burdened.
-Exhibit 5 describes the gaps in housing affordable to each income level.
-There is a deficit of housing units for the moderate and above median income bracket.
-This deficit compels households from the moderate and above median income bracket to then seek housing available at lower income brackets.
-While there is a surplus of very low-income and low-income housing units that could satisfy the moderate and above median income housing unit gap, this leaves a need for housing units in the extremely low-income median income band.
-If households are unable to find housing that is affordable to them, they are likely cost-burdened.
+Both exhibits indicate that there are renters and owners across extremely low-income to moderateincome bands that are cost-burdened or severely cost-burdened.
+Exhibit 5 describes the gaps in housing affordable to each income level, indicating there is a deficit of housing units for the moderate and above median income bracket.
+This deficit may compel households from the moderate and above median income bracket to then seek housing that may otherwise be available to those at lower income brackets.
+While there is a surplus of very low-income and lowincome housing units that could satisfy the moderate and above median-income housing unit gap, this leaves a need for housing units in the extremely low-income median-income level.